Our Webhost

 Q: Are you Akemi?

 A: No. Not exactly, anyway.
-Most of the writing at this site (unless credited otherwise), and all of the management, is done by Marc Marshall (aka "Makosuke"), her husband.
-The name was her idea, of course (not that I'm complaining), and she does offer executive oversight, but most of the work isn't hers.
-She did design the new logo, and most translations and Japanese cultural notes are checked with her, since she's native Japanese.
+Most of the writing at this site (unless credited otherwise), and all of the day-to-day management, is done by Marc Marshall (aka "Makosuke"), her husband.
+The name was her idea, and she designed our logo; she's responsible for executive oversight, translation, background research, and checking any Japanese cultural notes for accuracy, since she's native Japanese.

 Q: I want to link to your site.
 Is that OK?

 A: Of course, and there's no need to ask permission.
-This is the web, and the whole point is that everything is connected.
-Link to the site or any individual page, though we do suggest that your links have good descriptions in their text--that's always a good idea.
+This is the web--the whole point is that everything is connected.
+Direct-linking images is the exception--please don't do that (and trying to embed them on another site won't work anyway).

 Q: Can I copy reviews (or other writing) from your site and put them on mine?

-A: No. As is the case with most websites, linking is great, but we don't generally allow other sites to copy material directly from AAW for publication on another site.
-There's really no reason for that, anyway, since you can just link to our pages and let people read the information at the original source.
+A: No. As is the case with most websites, linking is great, but we don't generally allow other sites to copy material directly from AAW for publication elsewhere.
+Just link to the page you're interested in and let people read the information at the original source.
+Small quotes for the purpose of discussion are, of course, acceptable under fair-use.

 Q: Can you send me pictures/music/whatever from [insert series here]?

 A: No. We don't have the time or the desire.
-Try doing a search on Google--you'll almost certainly find lots.
+Google it yourself--you'll almost certainly find as much as you want.

 Q: Who is your webhost?

 A: DreamHost.
-They've got reasonable prices, a whole pile of features, and best of all, they're nice people.
-I think they're one of the best in the business (for what AAW needs, anyway), and we wouldn't be here if they weren't.
+They've got reasonable prices, a whole pile of features, buy carbon offsets to make an effort at being green, and best of all, they're nice people.
+At least for the needs of AAW, I think they're one of the best in the business.

 Q: I want to start my own site.
 Can you recommend a good webhost?

 A: See above.
-And despite the fact that we get referral credit if you sign up through a link here, I wouldn't recommend them if I didn't think they were that good (besides, why else would we be with them?).
+And despite the fact that we get referral credit if you sign up through a link here, I wouldn't recommend them if I didn't think they were that good (think about it--we're using them, which is a pretty good vote of confidence).
 There are many other good ones, too, some cheaper, some with more features; A Small Orange is the only one I'm familiar with that I've heard good things about.
 If you do decide to go with DreamHost, you can use the promo code "AAW50OFF" when you sign up to get $50 off your hosting plan.

 Q: When are you going to review [insert series here]?

 A: Someday.
 Maybe.
 Or not.
 Since we don't do this as a job, our reviewers have a limited amount of time to spend writing reviews.
 We'd love to review everything, but that's not possible, so we stick to what we've been watching recently, be it new, old, popular, or obscure.
 In fact, we tend to skip really popular series, since they're already covered almost everywhere.
-You can always submit your own review, of course.
+You can always tell us you're interested in writing your own review, of course.

 Q: Can I help?

 A: Maybe.
-We certainly can't pay you, and we can't even offer much credit, but if you'd like to help out we are looking for people willing to volunteer a bit of time.
-If you want to write reviews, getting started is easy--just start with the reader review form, do a good job, and we'll publish it.
-If, over time, you establish some dedication to this site and a high quality of writing, we'll consider offering you a permanent spot as an official reviewer, but your reviews get published either way.
+We certainly can't pay you, and we can't even offer much credit, but if you'd like to help out we are always looking for people willing to volunteer a bit of time.
+If you want to write reviews, start by writing us a note to let us know you're interested and give a sample of your writing.
+Might take a bit, but we'll get back to you.
 If you have other talents that you'd like to volunteer (or no useful talents, but some free time you want to offer) contact us, and we'll see if we can do something to reduce your boredom.

 Q: I want to merge my site with yours.
 How 'bout it?